Sean Spencer (American football): New York Giants

 It was announced that Spencer would make the jump to the NFL for the 2020 season coaching with the New York Giants under Joe Judge.

 Florida

-It was announced on January 11, 2022, that Spencer would join Florida as its co-defensive coordinator and defensive-line coach under head coach Billy Napier.
-After originally accepting the same position at Duke.
+It was announced on January 11, 2022, that Spencer would join Florida as its co-defensive coordinator and defensive-line coach under head coach Billy Napier, after originally accepting the same position at Duke.

+Texas A&M

+It was announced on December 3, 2023, that Spencer would join Texas A&M as its defensive-line coach under head coach Mike Elko.